Are Horses in Your Blood?

 Why choose a career in the Equine Management?

 The horse industry is a highly diverse industry that supports a wide range of activities in all regions of the country, providing a variety of career opportunities for you after graduating from the Equine Management program.
-In this field, with its tradition of equal opportunity for both men and women, you can find employment as a breeder, stable manager, riding instructor, professional groom, or horse trainer.
 Related opportunities exist in areas such as tack and equipment sales, horse feed and supplement consulting, alternative medicine, equine journalism and photography, and equine-assisted therapies.
 Our internship program and career seminars will help you network with major players in the equine industry and explore a variety of career pathways.

-HADLEY FARM – A 133 acre farm adjacent to the campus provides one of the finest collegiate horse facilities in the country: two spacious horse barns with over 75 box stalls, reproductive lab and breeding areas, 100’ by 200’ indoor riding arena with state of the art footing and heated classroom, full-size dressage arena, and 5/8 mile training track.
+A 133-acre farm adjacent to the campus provides one of the finest collegiate horse facilities in the country: two spacious horse barns with over 75 box stalls, reproductive lab and breeding areas, 100’ by 200’ indoor riding arena with state of the art footing and heated classroom, full-size dressage arena, and 5/8 mile training track.
 The Equine Reproduction Services facility, housed at the Hadley Farm, offers advanced assisted reproductive techniques to horse breeders throughout New England and offers students top-quality learning opportunities.
 Students can also be involved in clinics and shows that are routinely held at the farm.

-BAY STATE MORGANS & HANOVERIANS UM – The Hadley Farm specializes in the breeding and training of Morgan horses, a breed that originated here in Massachusetts.
-The breeding program began in the 1950s, with the dispersal of the U.S. Calvary horses, and proudly continues those government lines today.
-In addition, the farm has two elite Hanoverian broodmares which produce top quality foals for the program.
+The Hadley Farm specializes in the breeding and training of Morgan horses, a breed that originated here in Massachusetts.
+The breeding program began in the 1950s, with the dispersal of the U.S. Cavalry horses, and proudly continues those government lines today.
+In addition, the farm has elite Hanoverian broodmares which produce top quality foals for the program.

-OPPORTUNITIES FOR RIDING – Hunter Seat Equitation lessons emphasize a balanced seat and communication with the horse on the flat and over fences.
+Hunter Seat Equitation lessons emphasize a balanced seat and communication with the horse on the flat and over fences.
 Riding lessons in other seats are available by arrangement.
-If enrolled in lessons, students may also try out for one of our many teams at Hadley Farm including IHSA Equestrian Team (hunter seat), IHSA Western Team, IDA Dressage Team, Drill Team, and Morgan Show Team.
+If enrolled in lessons, students may also try out for one of our many teams at Hadley Farm including IHSA Equestrian Team (hunter seat), IHSA Western Team, IDA Dressage Team, Morgan Show Team and a new Junior Equestrian Team.
 The women’s Polo Team rides at Stone Pony Farm in nearby Leverett, MA.